Marathon Time Predictor: Free Calculator + What Formulas Miss

 The Vickers-Vertosick Method

-Vickers and Vertosick used data from over 2000 recreational runners to determine how best to predict endurance running performance based on training and runner characteristics.
+Vickers and Vertosick utilized data from over 2,000 recreational runners to determine the most effective predictors of endurance running performance based on training and runner characteristics.
 It is unique in the fact that it focused on non-professional runners, whereas past studies tended to focus on elite runners.

 They found that weekly training mileage was strongly associated with race time, and by incorporating this as a predictor, they were able to develop a set of equations for predicting race time significantly more accurately than the classic Riegel formula, particularly for longer distances.

-The equations developed by Vickers and Vertosick are the equations that are used in the above marathon time calculator.
+The equations developed by Vickers and Vertosick are used in the above marathon time calculator.

 Other Factors Affecting Marathon Race Time